buzaturadu/stuff/pfsense_install/pfsense_install.md

 After rebooting, will ask if you need to configure VLANs.
 We do not have VLANs so hit n

 Next the system will try to detect the list of available network interfaces.
 The system will ask you to choose 1 interface as the external interface [WAN] and 1 for [LAN].
-In our example we have em0 fo WAN and em1 for LAN
+In our example we have em0 for WAN and em1 for LAN

 ![enter image description here](https://github.com/buzaturadu/stuff/blob/master/pfsense_install/images/9.png?raw=true)